pauloeliezerg/trybe-exercises/CONTENT_01-Web_Development_Fundamentals/BLOCK_03/DAY_04/README.md

 # Exercises

-- [ ] The purpose of these exercises is to put into practice what you have just learned about semantic HTML.
-- [ ] To this end, we will create a page that features one of the most impressive animals that exists: Stomatopoda.
-The styling of the page is up to you. 😉
-- [ ] For better organization, make commits to each completed task.
-Let's go to the exercises:
-- [ ] Add a header on the page with the title Punch at 80km / h: Meet Stomatopoda.
+- [x] Add a header on the page with the title Punch at 80km / h: Meet Stomatopoda.
 - [ ] Add a set of links that represent the navigation area of ​​the website.
 - [ ] Create a link called Home.
 - [ ] Create a link called About.